 Comment

 “Pursue your studies, continue flight training, make plans to travel, invest in your home, rejoice in your friends and family.”

 Like the Israelites, we too are hoping for a short-term exile.
-However, even if it’s a longer-term stay, God has loving shown us how to continue living.
+However, even if it’s a longer-term stay, God has lovingly shown us how to continue living.

+Comment